What are growing pains?

 Not all children have growing pains.

 Doctors don't know why children have growing pains.
 But the pain isn't caused by a child's growth.
 And it's not caused by a medical problem.

 What are the symptoms?

 When a child has growing pains:

-Your child may have a different problem than growing pains if he or she looks or feels ill, has pain during the day or during an activity, or has pain that gets worse over time.
+It is probably not growing pains if your child looks sick, has pain during the day or during an activity, or has pain that gets worse over time.
 In these cases, your doctor may do more tests.

-Tell your child that you understand that it hurts.
-But also tell your child that it is not a serious problem and that it will go away.
+- Tell your child that you understand it hurts.
+But also tell your child that it is not a serious problem and will go away.

-Encourage your child to keep doing his or her usual activities.
-Avoiding the activities won't prevent growing pains.
+- Encourage your child to continue their usual activities.
+Not doing them will not prevent growing pains.